 During the housing crisis some years ago, banks who were lending to home buyers that clearly could not afford the loan were rightly chastised for what they had done.
-Along the way the issue of sub-prime lending got a black eye.
-It is time we revisited the subject and offer some perspective.
+Along the way, the issue of sub-prime lending got a black eye.
+It is time we revisit the subject and offer some perspective.

 Sub-prime lending has always been with us and the best examples of this type of lending comes from the automobile financing arena.
 Years ago, before credit scoring, lenders used to label applicants as A, B. C, or D “paper”.
 In other words, they were grading the quality of applicants based on what they believed to be overall estimates of quality.
 The “A’s” included what they felt to be gilt edge applicants.

 Doctors, CEO’s, SVP’s, or lawyers who made over $500,000 a year, had pristine credit bureau reports, etc. The B’s were lesser employment categories but still had good incomes and good credit.
 The C’s were normal Joe’s working on the assembly line or had good steady employment, had acceptable credit (maybe a few blemishes) and acceptable income.
 The D’s were a lower quality.
 Fair to poor credit histories or employment categories deemed higher risk (seasonal workers like construction trades) – lower incomes etc. Below this level were deemed “sub-prime” and it was meant to include all other applicants who had major credit issues.

 These measures of quality were also used by lenders outside of the automobile trade and became the normal way of quantifying credit applicants.
 When credit scoring was introduced, many lenders continued the practice and just said scores from 800 to 850 were A’s, 750-800 were B’s etc. For years we tried to educate lenders that scores were a much finer tool, a scalpel if you will, than the course ax they had been using to define credit quality.